"The only way to fix your horse is to help them return to their natural state."

 Juliet Getty, Getty Nutrition

-The owners have tried everything, often over months and months; their horse is no better, getting worse by the day, sometimes even labelled 'dangerous'.
-Insurance is maxed out, and vets have often thrown inappropriate meds into the mix in the hope that they 'may do something'.
-More often the vets have finally thrown in the towel, often accompanied with the final, dreaded, no-hope-PTS-saloon.
-Understandably the owners are now at an absolute loss as to what to do.
+The owners have tried everything, often over months and months, yet their horse is no better, getting worse by the day, sometimes even labelled 'dangerous'.
+Insurance is maxed out, and vets have often thrown random meds into the mix in the hope that they "may do something".
+And then there are the vets who have finally thrown in the towel, often accompanied with the final, dreaded, no-hope-PTS-saloon.
+Understandably the owners are now in bits, and at an absolute loss as to what to do.

 This is when people tend to find me, usually courtesy of a referral, when there's no-where else to go (and a huge Thank-You from me to all those lovely people who've suggested me).
 Their stories I hear are usually very sad and aren't always pretty - their horse has really been through the wars, with so many Red Flags that it's difficult to know which one to put at the top of the flagpole.

 Fix the cell to get well

 This mare's disrupted gut function would have equally connected with her circulatory systems - both blood and lymphatics - and because the microbiome produces the immune cells, her immune system was poorly functioning, unable to deal with the high levels of toxic burden in her body, her liver's inability to biotransform the toxins, and her kidney's inability to eliminate them, never mind trying to manage her energy regulation.
 All in all, a massive systemic buffet all ricocheting off each other.